Trishul (film): Legacy

 Ziya Us Salam of The Hindu in his review of Yeh Hai Jalwa (2002) called it "a spoof of Trishul".

 Popular culture

-The movie was heavily referenced in Anurag Kashyap's 2012 crime film Gangs of Wasseypur.
+The film was heavily referenced in Anurag Kashyap's 2012 crime film Gangs of Wasseypur.
 A Sinhala film with a similar story line was made with the title Hello Shyama by Director M.S.
 Anandan, starring Gamini Fonseka in the role of Sanjeev, and Shyama Anandan, daughter of M.S.
 Anandan, in the role played by Amitabh Bachchan.